uni-medical/SAM-Med3D/readme.md

 - 🏆 Conducted a thorough assessment of SAM-Med3D across 15 frequently used volumetric medical image segmentation datasets.

 ## 🔨 Usage
-### Training
+### Training / Fine-tuning

-To train the SAM-Med3D model on your own data, follow these steps:
+To train the SAM-Med3D model on your own data (we recommend fine-tuning with SAM-Med3D pre-trained weights from [link](https://github.com/uni-medical/SAM-Med3D#-checkpoint)), follow these steps:

 1. **Prepare Your Training Data**:
    Ensure that your training data is organized according to the structure shown in the `data/validation` directories.
 Here is an example of how your file structure should look: